 Overview – Mapungubwe NP

 Mapungubwe is unique in South Africa and a park that offers a very different experience for visitors.
-Mapungubwe is a UNESCO world heritage site and has both cultural and environmental significance.
-Although wildlife is not as much of a highlight as other parks, the scenery is spectacular and Mapungubwe Hill is the site of an ancient civilisation.
+Mapungubwe is a UNESCO World Heritage site and has both cultural and environmental significance.
+Although wildlife is not as much of a highlight as in other parks, the scenery is spectacular, and Mapungubwe Hill is the site of an ancient civilization.
 Elephant, white rhino and several antelope species are regularly spotted.

 Pros and Cons

 - Beautiful scenery

 - Cultural interest and visits to the 'Lost City' from the Iron Age available